Rangpur, Bangladesh

-/bn/) is a metropolitan city and a major city in Bangladesh.
+/bn/) is a major metropolitan city in Bangladesh.
 This city serves as the administrative center of the Rangpur Division.
-It is strategically located on the banks of the Ghaghat river and near the Teesta River.
-It is the second largest City Corporation in Bangladesh.
+It is strategically located on the banks of the Ghaghat River and near the Teesta River.
+It is the second-largest city corporation in Bangladesh.
 The city has developed rapidly in recent years, with improvements in infrastructure and services enhancing its role as a key regional hub.
 Rangpur has become a key destination for students from other districts and cities seeking quality education.
-Rangpur City features notable educational institutions.
-Rangpur has also a vibrant local culture, including traditional festivals and community events.
+Rangpur features notable educational institutions.
+Rangpur also has a vibrant local culture, including traditional festivals and community events.

-It is said that back in 1575, a trusted general of the Mughal Emperor Akbar, took over Rangpur.
+It is said that back in 1575, a trusted general of the Mughal Emperor Akbar took over Rangpur.
 But it was not until 1686 that Rangpur was fully integrated into the Mughal Empire.
-Back on 16 December 1769, Rangpur was announced as a District Seat (Zila Sadar) and in 1869, it was announced as a municipality, thus making it one of the oldest municipalities in the country.
-However, Ghoraghat in Rangpur served as one of the Mughal administrative headquarters till 18th century.
+Back on 16 December 1769, Rangpur was announced as a district seat (zila sadar), and in 1869, it was announced as a municipality, thus making it one of the oldest municipalities in the country.
+However, Ghoraghat in Rangpur served as one of the Mughal administrative headquarters till the 18th century.
 The municipal office building was erected in 1892.

-Previously serving as the headquarters of the Greater Rangpur district, The Greater Rangpur district was divided in five districts in 1984.
+Previously serving as the headquarters of the greater Rangpur district, the greater Rangpur district was divided into five districts in 1984.
 Rangpur underwent administrative restructuring, resulting in the formation of the Gaibandha, Kurigram, Lalmonirhat, Nilphamari, and Rangpur districts.

 Etymology

 It is said that the present name Rangpur came from the former 'Rongpur'.
-History has it, that English colonial rulers in this region started cultivating Indigo.
-Due to the fertile soil in this region, Indigo cultivation was very much profitable.
-The locals knew that Indigo by the name of "Rongo".
-So thus, this Region was named "Rongopur".
+History has it that English colonial rulers in this region started cultivating indigo.
+Due to the fertile soil in this region, indigo cultivation was very profitable.
+The locals knew indigo by the name of "Rongo".
+So thus, this region was named "Rongopur".
 And from that, the name of today's Rangpur has originated.
-It is known from another conventional notion that the name Rangpur comes from the naming of Rangmahal (Palace of Entertainment) of Bhagadatta, son of Narakasura, king of Pragjyotisha Kingdom.
+It is known from another conventional notion that the name Rangpur comes from the naming of Rangmahal (Palace of Entertainment) of Bhagadatta, son of Narakasura, king of the Pragjyotisha Kingdom.

 History

 Mughal Period

 According to Ain-i-Akbari, the Mughal period Rangpur consisted of three types of administrative areas.
-Rangpur was conquered by the army of Raja Man Singh, a commander of the Mughal emperor Akbar, in 1575, but it was not until 1686, it was fully integrated into the Mughal Empire.
+Rangpur was conquered by the army of Raja Man Singh, a commander of the Mughal emperor Akbar, in 1575, but it was not until 1686 that it was fully integrated into the Mughal Empire.
 The Mughal Empire was established in the whole of Rangpur in 1611 AD.
-Place names Mughalbasa ("a locality of the Mughals"), and Mughalhat ("local market") organized by the Mughals bear testimony to the Mughal association and past of Rangpur and its hinterland.
+Place names Mughalbasa ("a locality of the Mughals") and Mughalhat ("local market") organized by the Mughals bear testimony to the Mughal association and past of Rangpur and its hinterland.
 Later, Rangpur passed into the control of Sarker of Ghoraghat.